D1lsh0d/ASP.NET-WebAPI/README.md

 # ASP.NET-WebAPI
-WebAPI built with ASP.NET and Entity Framework for Library client app
+WebAPI for example library client app built with C# ASP.NET (.NET Framework 4.8) and Entity Framework

+Database file is in [Database/](Database) folder